Florence food tour – local dishes and street food in Italy

 5. Pappa al Pomodoro

-Another triumph of cucina povera, pappa al pomodoro is a thick, rustic tomato and bread soup that showcases the Florentine talent for making something extraordinary from almost nothing.
-Ripe summer tomatoes are cooked down with garlic, fresh basil, and olive oil, then combined with chunks of day-old Tuscan unsalted bread and enough water or broth to bring it all together into a dense, jammy porridge.
+Another triumph of cucina povera.
+Pappa al pomodoro is a thick tomato and bread soup that looks almost too simple to justify its reputation — and then you taste it.
+Ripe summer tomatoes cooked down with garlic, fresh basil, and olive oil, combined with chunks of day-old Tuscan unsalted bread and just enough water or broth to pull it all together into a dense, jammy mass.
+The bread absorbs everything: the sweetness of the tomatoes, the sharpness of the oil, the perfume of the basil.

 Book a Food Tour in Florence